JuanmiGuerrero15/cs50-python-completed/README.md

-# cs50-python-completed
-Completed solutions from Harvard’s CS50 Introduction to Programming with Python.
-The exercises cover Python fundamentals such as input/output, strings, functions, and data types.
-This repository is part of my learning path towards computational linguistics and natural language processing.
+# CS50 – Introduction to Programming with Python

+This repository contains my solutions to Harvard’s CS50 Python course problem sets.

+I am using this course to strengthen my programming foundations, with a focus on computational linguistics and natural language processing.

+## Progress

+- Problem Set 0: Completed ✔️

+## Topics covered

+- Input and output
+- Strings
+- Functions
+- Type conversion
+- Basic arithmetic

+## Goal

+Build a strong foundation in Python and apply it to language-related problems.

+## Note

+This is a learning repository and will be updated as I progress through the course.